kokatepranav64/Cyclist-Bike-Share-Analysis/README.md

 Over the years, we see a significant divergence of total trip duration from May to September for two groups of users.
 This has shown their usage pattern significantly due to their preference and it is more clear when we look into total trip duration on every single hour within the day.

-Based on the casual rider’s monthly total trips durations, the best odds to launch the new marketing campaign is between April to May.
-Also, consider different price strategies like seasonal passes to increase the conversion rate.
-The best would be if the marketing team can run a survey to collect the data from current casual riders, understand what kind of features or benefits they look for when considering subscribe annual members.

 Casual rides are more popular in the coastal line from Uptown to South Shore.